Practical-ASP-NET/BlazorTailwindTemplate/README.md

 ## Upgrading/downgrading the .NET version

-When you create a new project using this template you'll discover that the template uses a specific version of .NET.
+When you create a new project using this template you'll discover that you new project references a specific version of .NET.

 Taking the above example, if you looked at `ExampleApp\ExampleApp.csproj` you should see something like this...